 COVID-19 is a global health crisis and is impacting over tens of thousands of patients.
-Centennial Medical Group is here to provide Rapid COVID-19 Testing
+FirstCall Medical Center is here to provide Rapid COVID-19 Testing.

 COVID-19 testing procedures and policies are as follows: